 “On her right side, her head was bulging up and forward,” says Shawnna.
 “She looked like she had an injury or swelling.
 Her temple was dimpling in, and her eyes were not symmetrical.
 When I could no longer feel her soft spot, I began to research on my own.”

-Brynnli and her family came to Children’s Hospital of Philadelphia (CHOP) in February 2018 and saw Jesse A. Taylor, MD, Chief of the Division of Plastic and Reconstructive Surgery, Co-Director of the Cleft Lip and Palate Program, and Co-Director of the Craniofacial Program.
+Brynnli and her family came to Children’s Hospital of Philadelphia (CHOP) in February 2018 and saw Jesse A. Taylor, MD, Chief of the Division of Plastic, Reconstructive and Oral Surgery, Co-Director of the Cleft Lip and Palate Program, and Co-Director of the Craniofacial Program.
 “Dr. Taylor walked in the room and, at first glance, was able to tell that she had [unicoronal and sagittal craniosynostosis].”

 Gaps that closed too soon